 Although the article is primarily directed towards straight, young men, and is markedly narrow in that way, people of all ages, genders and sexual orientations can find interest in the topics.
 The behaviors and attitudes of straight men are a contentious area of debate in Western culture today, and this essay will serve both as a critique, examination of contemporary men, as well as a vehicle towards realization and growth, a process of discovery through the lens of Jungian psychology.
 By utilizing this model of study — the Jungian method — certain moral conclusions will become apparent.

 I. Summary and Introduction

 The archetypal feminine is the ground of all consciousness, and in a developed form is equated with “eros.”
-This archetype, often represented by The Great Mother, and the many feminine goddesses of all history, is expressed in instincts, feeling earthiness and the natural world.
-The symbols of the archetypal feminine, as The Great Mother include, the ocean, the moon, the breast and womb and the dragon.
+This archetype, often represented by The Great Mother, and the many feminine goddesses of all history, is expressed in feeling, instincts, earthiness and the natural world.
+The symbols of the archetypal feminine, as The Great Mother include, the ocean and moon, the breast and womb, as well as the dragon.